-Our member schools are located in rural areas of western, southern and southwestern Virginia in the towns of Grundy (Appalachian School of Law), Danville (Averett University), Bluefield (Bluefield University), Harrisonburg (Eastern Mennonite University), and Ferrum (Ferrum College).
+Our member schools are located in rural areas of western, southern and southwestern Virginia in the towns of Grundy (Appalachian School of Law), Danville (Averett University), Bluefield (Bluefield University), Front Royal (Christendom College), Harrisonburg (Eastern Mennonite University), and Ferrum (Ferrum College).
 All are long-established fixtures of their communities, having operated continuously for a century or more.
 These schools provide employment, invigorate the local economy, and provide a crucial path to economic prosperity for those who attend.
-Each year, The Commonwealth Alliance divides 100 percent of its funding among the five institutions.
+Each year, The Commonwealth Alliance divides 100 percent of its funding among the six institutions.
 The individual college or university will decide the size of each grant based on availability, need and academics.
-The average financial aid package for our five member schools is over $22,000 per student!
+The average financial aid package for our six member schools is over $22,000 per student!

 The Commonwealth Alliance for Rural Colleges is now in its 56th year of supporting higher education in Virginia.
 The Commonwealth Alliance began as the Independent Junior Colleges of Virginia (IJCA) in 1965, in response to the growing need for dedicated financial support or two-year "junior colleges".
 At the time, state-supported institutions were rapidly expanding and the community college system was in its early stages of development.
 Private sector leaders recognized the competitive disadvantage of the junior colleges---so indispensable to rural Virginia---and their need for an advocate and dependable financial resources.